 Finally, start the process again from “measure” as needed until the process is fully optimized.

 The “Five Whys” Analysis

-The “Five Whys” is a very simple, but very useful methodology to find the root cause of any problem in your processes.
-Since it’s so straightforward, it’s a great method for discovering the problem you’re trying to solve, and it works very well with more advanced and complex methodologies that actually help you to solve it.
+The “Five Whys” is a straightforward but very useful methodology to find the root cause of any problem in your processes.
+Since it’s so straightforward, it’s a great method for discovering the problem you’re trying to solve, and it works very well with more advanced and complex methodologies that help you solve it.

 How to get started:

 Start by determining the issue you’re trying to solve and assemble a team to fix it.
 Then, keep asking “why?” until you’ve found the root cause.

 Although it may sound simple, the trick is knowing when to stop and giving as much thought as possible before answering each question.

 - Why is our customer awareness not where we want it to be?
 Because our ads aren’t performing well.

 - Why?
 Because the cost per user acquired is too high.

 - Why?
 Because our ads don’t tag our target demographic very well.